Marshall County High School Shooting: Kentucky Shooter Shot ’15 Rounds Into Library,’ Says Student

 There has been a tragic school shooting at Marshall County High School, located at 416 High School Road in Benton, Kentucky.
 According to the Associated Press, reports of at least one person who was killed in the high school shooting in rural Kentucky are emerging.
 As seen in the below tweet from the verified Twitter account of Governor Matt Bevin, the shooting at Marshall County High School on the morning of Tuesday, January 23, is being called a tragedy.

-Governor Matt Bevin, the Governor of the Commonwealth of Kentucky, urged the public not to speculate about the shooting, but confirmed that at least one person died in the school shooting.
-Bevin also noted that there is still a lot that is not known about the shooting, but confirmed that the Marshall County High School shooter is in fact in custody.
-On Instagram, the Marshall County High School geo-tag features reports from alleged students that call the attack planned.
+Governor Matt Bevin urged the public not to speculate about the shooting, but he confirmed that at least one person died in the school shooting.
+Bevin also noted that there is still a lot that is not known about the shooting but confirmed that the Marshall County High School shooter is in fact in custody.
+On Instagram, the Marshall County High School geo-tag features reports from alleged students that call the attack “planned.”

 “This has been planned for three weeks now.
 Some parents have known about it as well.”

 As a result of the shooting, Marshall County is trending on Twitter, with the area located approximately 120 miles northwest of Nashville, Tennessee, at the center of plenty of prayers and tweets.
-The name Marshall County High School is also currently trending on Twitter, with thousands of tweets about the shooting incident pouring into Twitter.
+The name Marshall County High School is also currently trending on Twitter, with thousands of tweets about the shooting pouring into Twitter.

 DEVELOPING: Kentucky school shooting: At least 7 shot at Marshall County High School – live updates https://t.co/2AUI3mukJa pic.twitter.com/LE3FUDtgB7